 In 2016, to improve vehicle control skills, we organized a safety driving course for 60 of our sales personnel at the Monza racetrack.

-We recognize our supply chain’s potential to create value for the communities of emerging countries in which tuna fishing is important and we are committed to making it safe and modern.
+We are aware that our supply chain has a strong potential to create value for the communities in emerging countries where tuna fishing is important, and we are committed to making it safe and modern.

-We are convinced that it is our responsibility to contribute to the growth of local economies in the developing countries in which we operate by validating the enormous natural resource represented by tuna, often one of the most significant sources of income of these countries.
+We are convinced that it is our responsibility to contribute to the growth of local economies in the developing countries in which we operate, by validating the enormous natural resource represented by tuna, often one of the most significant sources of income in these countries.

-Production at the Cermenate plant is based on the use of tuna loins which are processed by hand in fishing areas, impacting positively on the local economy: direct, creating jobs at production plants, indirect, thanks to the services required by factories.
+Production at our plants is based on the use of rounds and pre-cooked tuna loins which are processed by hand in the fishing areas.
+Processing of the loins has two positive impacts on local economy: direct, creating jobs at production plants, and indirect, thanks to the services required by factories.

-The decision to increase the percentage of tuna caught using both Pole & Line and artisanal fishing methods has generated the reactivation of small local fleets, creating prospects for economic, social and cultural development.
+Additionally, the decision to increase the percentage of tuna caught using both Pole & Line and artisanal fishing methods, is encouraging the emergence of small local fleets, creating prospects for economic, social and cultural development.

 Respect for human rights is at the heart of our corporate culture and a cornerstone of our sustainability strategy.
-For this reason, we are committed to ensuring that they are respected both within the company and across the supply chain by collaborating with our suppliers who are required to endorse and respect the principles of the Ethics Code and the Bolton Group’s Policy of Human Rights.
+This explains why we are committed to ensuring that they are respected both within the company and across the entire supply chain, by collaborating with our suppliers who are required to endorse and respect the principles of the Ethics Code and the Bolton Group’s Policy of Human Rights.

-- governs the respect of health and safety regulations for all employees of the Group’s companies;
+- Governs compliance with health and safety regulations for all employees of the Group’s companies;

-- certifies that salaries and working hours comply with local laws and standards;
+- Certifies that salaries and working conditions comply with local laws and standards;

-- guarantees respect of the Conventions of the International Labour Organization (ILO).
+- Guarantees compliance with the Conventions of the International Labour Organization (ILO).

-Bolton Food has shared the contents of its Policy with all its employees, clients and suppliers.
-Additionally, an assessment questionnaire aimed at verifying respect for the principles of the policy was sent to strategic suppliers and suppliers operating in countries at risk of human rights violations.
-Based on the results that emerged, we have decided that, in 2018, we wilk take action with field audits focusing on potentially critical situations to evaluate mitigation actions or eliminate violations.
+Bolton Food has shared the contents of its Policy with all employees, clients and suppliers.
+Additionally, an assessment questionnaire aimed at verifying compliance with the principles of the Policy is sent periodically to strategic suppliers and suppliers operating in countries at risk of human rights violations.